Joel Engardio on San Francisco Issues

 [Click to read Joel's essays on transportation]

-At more than $10 billion, San Francisco’s budget is out of control.
+At $12 billion, San Francisco’s budget is out of control.
 It has doubled since 2004 — and nothing is twice as good.
-Philadelphia has twice as many people as San Francisco — with similar city and county responsibilities — but with a lower budget.
+Philadelphia has similar city and county responsibilities as San Francisco.
+Yet Philadelphia serves two times the population on a lower budget.
 San Francisco has 30,000 city employees, one for every 28 residents.
 Our unfunded liability to provide healthcare for all those employees is in the billions of dollars.
 City Hall needs to spend less and save more for down times.
 We must investigate how our money is being spent, measure programs for results and only pay for what works.
 Your home is not City Hall’s ATM.

 [Click to read Joel's essays on fiscal responsibility]